dzhuang/django-galleryfield/docs/source/widget.rst

 The ``GalleryWidget`` class
 ----------------------------

-.. autoclass:: gallery.widgets.GalleryWidget
+.. autoclass:: gallery_widget.widgets.GalleryWidget

-.. note:: When a :class:`gallery.fields.GalleryField` instance is initialized with ``gallery.BuiltInGalleryImage``, the widget instance will automatically use URL names ``gallery_image_upload`` ``gallery_images_fetch`` and ``gallery_image_crop`` for :attr:`upload_handler_url`, :attr:`fetch_request_url` and :attr:`crop_request_url`,
+.. note:: When a :class:`gallery_widget.fields.GalleryField` instance is initialized with ``gallery_widget.BuiltInGalleryImage``, the widget instance will automatically use URL names ``gallery_image_upload`` ``gallery_images_fetch`` and ``gallery_image_crop`` for :attr:`upload_handler_url`, :attr:`fetch_request_url` and :attr:`crop_request_url`,